Entropic Matching for Expectation Propagation of Markov Jump Processes: INTRODUCTION

-Traditional approaches to inference in continuous-time stochastic processes often rely on system approximations using \acp{ode} or \acp{sde}, see, \eg, \cite{gardiner1985handbook}, to perform latent state inference.
-However, inference methods based on Kalman filtering and RTS smoothing that exploit linearization procedures, such as the linear noise approximation \cite{komorowski2009bayesian}, can suffer from the limitations of the underlying non-linear rate function.
-Similarly, approaches based on the non-linear chemical Langevin equation \cite{gillespie2000chemical} may yield inaccurate results, especially in scenarios characterized by low counting numbers.
+Traditional approaches to latent state inference in continuous-time stochastic processes often rely on system approximations using \acp{ode} or \acp{sde}, see, \eg, \citep{gardiner1985handbook}.
+However, inference methods based on Kalman filtering and RTS smoothing that exploit linearization procedures, such as the linear noise approximation \citep{komorowski2009bayesian}, can suffer from the limitations of the underlying non-linear rate function.
+Similarly, approaches based on the non-linear chemical Langevin equation \citep{gillespie2000chemical} may yield inaccurate results, especially in scenarios characterized by low counting numbers.

 In contrast, modeling the process directly using \iac{mjp} model captures discrete state transitions and provides a more accurate representation of the underlying dynamics.
+However, latent state inference in \acp{mjp} often requires computationally demanding sampling-based techniques, such as \ac{smc} \citep{doucet2001sequential,golightly2011bayesian}, which suffers from the well known particle degeneracy problem, especially for long trajectories.
+More recently, particle \ac{mcmc} methods \citep{andrieu2010particle,golightly2015delayed, lowe2023accelerating} have shown promising results in Bayesian parameter estimation; however, the underlying latent state estimation still relies on \ac{smc}, inheriting its limitations.

-However, inference in \acp{mjp} often requires computationally demanding sampling-based techniques such as \ac{smc} \cite{golightly2011bayesian} or \ac{mcmc} \cite{rao2013fast} methods.
-Alternatively, deterministic methods based on variational inference provide valuable tools.
-Here, the process is approximated using tractable approximations, such as mean-field variational inference \cite{opper2007variational} or moment-based variational inference \cite{wildner2019moment}.
+Alternatively, deterministic methods based on \ac{vi} provide valuable tools.
+Here, the posterior process is approximated using tractable approximations, such as mean-field \ac{vi} \citep{opper2007variational} or moment-based \ac{vi} \citep{wildner2019moment}.
+More recently, \citet{seifner2023neural} proposed a neural variational inference method to jointly learn the parameters and the latent state.
+However, their latent state estimation relies on the integration of the chemical master equation, which is not scalable to large models.

 We take a different path by employing a message passing method in continuous-time.
-Instead of approximating the distribution on a path-wise level, as seen in variational Bayesian methods, our approach involves approximating the exact message passing scheme.
-This allows us to accommodate for the \ac{mjp} dynamics and to embed our method into the expectation propagation algorithm \cite{minka2001family}.
-The accompanying code is publicly available via Git.\footnote{\url{https://git.rwth-aachen.de/bcs/projects/ba/public/ep4crns}}
+Instead of approximating the distribution on a path-wise level, as seen in variational Bayesian methods, our approach involves approximating the exact message passing scheme and thereby optimizing the posterior marginal distributions.
+This allows us to accommodate for the \ac{mjp} dynamics and to embed our method into the \ac{ep} algorithm \citep{minka2001family}.
+An implementation of our proposed method is publicly available\footnote{\url{https://github.com/yannickeich/ep4crns}}.

-\section{Background}
+\section{BACKGROUND}